THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

 — Robert C. Solomon (Philosophy Professor), Waking Life

-Personal note: Thank you so much visiting my blog.
+Personal note: Thank you so much for visiting my blog.
 It feels great to return to writing after almost six years with something so close to my heart.
 I have always believed that living with passion and purpose, staying true to who we really are, is one of the most fulfilling things we can do.
 That's what I'm trying to put into these articles.
 I hope something in them resonates with you.

 To my wife, Prathyusha, this is for you!
 Thank you for showing me that trusting my own voice was worth it.
 Happy birthday babe! ❤️